parallax background

 Molly Smemo

-After receiving her masters in education in 2011, Smemo dove deep into the world of education, teaching several different subjects (including outdoor leadership) but found her true passion in social studies.
-Teaching at GALS has provided her a way to bring active learning into her students' learning experience and loves seeing students thrive in the school model.
-Molly has provided immense help to her colleagues as an instructional coach and steps into the role of assistant principal with ample experience in the classroom and beyond.
-Molly spends her time outside of GALS living life her family of three, cooking, experiencing new places, playing team sports or swimming in any body of water she can get into.
+After receiving her Masters in Education in 2011, Molly dove deep into the world of education, teaching several different subjects (including outdoor leadership) but found her true passion in social studies.
+Teaching at GALS has provided her a way to bring active learning into her students' learning experience and she loves seeing students thrive in our school model.
+Molly has provided immense leadership to her colleagues as an instructional coach and is now stepping into the role of assistant principal with deep experience in the classroom and beyond.
+Molly spends her time outside of GALS living life with her family of four, cooking, reading, playing team sports and swimming in any body of water she can find.

 GALS SERIES